grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-content-playback-options/ios-3x-create-a-video-player/ios-3x-notification.md

 ---
 description: The player can listen for a range of events that indicate the state of the player.
-seo-description: The player can listen for a range of events that indicate the state of the player.
-seo-title: Set up notifications
 title: Set up notifications
-uuid: b178b2eb-da40-456b-997a-46ae18d635fa
 ---

 # Set up notifications {#set-up-notifications}